oakes/java-assignments/curriculum/week2.md

 ### Day 1

-* History and overview of object-oriented programming
-* Topics to cover
-  * The main method
-  * Packages and imports
-  * Inheritance
-  * @Overload
-  * Casting
-  * Interfaces and abstract classes
 * What are jar files?
 * Add a main method to the text game and compile a jar file
+* OOP
+  * History and overview of object-oriented programming
+  * Inheritance (@Overload, Casting, Interfaces)
+* Generics

 ### Day 2